jmzg93/koboldVR7Integration/README.md

 If you encounter issues or have feature requests, feel free to open an issue on GitHub.
 Your feedback helps improve the integration for everyone!

 ## Changelog

+### 2.0.5 (2025-05-30)
+- Enhanced zone cleaning to support multiple zones at once via comma-separated UUIDs
+- Added validation to ensure all zones belong to the same map when cleaning multiple zones
+- Improved error handling and logging for zone cleaning
+- Updated documentation to reflect the new multi-zone cleaning capability

 ### 2.0.4 (2025-06-01)
 - Implemented zone-specific and map-specific cleaning features